 Being full of nutrients, dates are naturally sweet.
 Although not advisable to be eaten in large quantities by diabetics, they are certainly far better than those sugar laden sweets.

 Simply cook finely chopped dates in ghee till they turn into soft lumps.
 Remove from the heat and mix and stir finely chopped nuts with the dates.
 Roll the dates and nuts mixture into rolls, coat each roll with poppy seeds, freeze them to set and enjoy!

 Boil 4 cups milk and stir on low flame till it reduces to half.
 Add citric acid, cocoa powder, sweetener and corn flour and stir till milk starts to thicken.
 Allow it to cool once the milk becomes doughy.
 Shape the dough into small balls and garnish with nuts.
 Enjoy this treat for diabetics and weight-watchers.

 While you can prepare many such easy-to-make foods for diabetic patients, making them at home has loads of added advantages too.
 But do not forget to watch your diabetes regime, especially during Diwali celebrations.
 Here are some quick tips:

 - Stay well hydrated and snack healthy and regularly throughout the day to keep your blood sugar levels under control.

-– Exercise regularly even if your hectic schedule during Diwali leaves no room.
-Physical workout even for 30 minutes a day will do wonders in your diabetes management efforts and won’t let the festive exertion take a toll on your blood sugar levels.
+- Exercise regularly even if your hectic schedule during Diwali leaves no room.
+Physical workouts, even for 30 minutes a day, will do wonders in your diabetes management efforts and won’t let the festive exertion take a toll on your blood sugar levels.